geomais/sql-guardian/README.md

 - Regular expression, when a table name is MATCH, is added to the error's list.
 - default = [^_[:alnum:]]|[A-Z]|[1-9]
 - explanation = match if includes uppercase letters, numbers, of non-word caracteres different from underline.
 - IMPORTANT: This action executes all validations inside ShellScript.
-To ensure your RegEx works as expected you should provid an pattern using [POSIX](https://www.regular-expressions.info/posixbrackets.html).
+To ensure your RegEx works as expected you should provide an pattern using [POSIX](https://www.regular-expressions.info/posixbrackets.html).

 ### `column_forbidden_pattern`

 - Regular expression, when a column name is MATCH, is added to the error's list.
 - default = [^_[:alnum:]]|[A-Z]|[1-9]
 - explanation = match if includes uppercase letters, numbers, of non-word caracteres different from underline.
 - IMPORTANT: This action executes all validations inside ShellScript.
-To ensure your RegEx works as expected you should provid an pattern using [POSIX](https://www.regular-expressions.info/posixbrackets.html).
+To ensure your RegEx works as expected you should provide an pattern using [POSIX](https://www.regular-expressions.info/posixbrackets.html).

 ## Example usage